-The railway station is still in use and was designed in 1846 by Frederick Barnes and overlooks Station Lake.
-This expanse of water was formed when gravel was extracted to build the by-pass in the early 1970s.
+The railway station is still in use and was designed in 1846 by Frederick Barnes; it overlooks Station Lake.
+This expanse of water was formed when gravel was extracted to build the by-pass (now the A14) in the early 1970s.
 A pleasant picnic area has since been created on its edge.

 At least two watermills operated in Needham Market: Bosmere Mill stands on the Coddenham Road and Hawk's Mill on Hawksmill Road.